JamesNK/Newtonsoft.Json.Schema/Doc/readme.txt

 Description:

-Json.NET Schema is a complete and easy to use JSON Schema framework for .NET
+Json.NET Schema is a complete and easy-to-use JSON Schema framework for .NET

 -Complete support for Draft 3 and 4 of JSON Schema -Validate JSON with helper methods or validate it as you read and write it